LoginRadius/engineering-portal/content/Building Your First Laravel App with Authentication/index.md

 ![ image is not availiable ](logo.png "Laravel Logo") ![ image is not availiable ](image4.jpg "Laravel Logo") ![ image is not availiable ](Laravel-5.png "Laravel Logo")

-[**Laravel**](https://laravel.com/) is a web application framework of [**PHP**](https://www.php.net/), with expressive, elegant syntax.
-Laravel is a free and open-source PHP web framework.
-It is especially suited for the development of web applications which follows the ([MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) architectural pattern.
-It was developed by [Taylor Otwell](https://www.linkedin.com/in/taylorotwell/), laravel is trademark of Taylor Otwell.
+[**Laravel**](https://laravel.com/) is a web application framework derived using [**PHP**](https://www.php.net/) language, with expressive, elegant syntax.
+Laravel is a free and open-source PHP based web framework.
+It is especially suited for the development of web applications which follows the Model–View–Controller [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architectural pattern.
+It was developed by [Taylor Otwell](https://www.linkedin.com/in/taylorotwell/), laravel is trademark of *Taylor Otwell*.
-Laravel saves your time and effort as it did not requires to code a lot of it's functionality from scratch, it makes good use of already written and well tested components and  also it ships with a lot of features out of the box.
+Laravel saves time and effort as it did not requires to code a lot of it's functionality from scratch, it makes good use of already written and well tested components and  also it ships with a lot of features out of the box.
 These amazing features include:

 - **```Queuing```** Queues in Laravel are used to make a smooth sailing application cycle by stacking heavy tasks to be handled as jobs and dispatching these jobs when it is asked to or when it does not disrupt the user's experience.
 - **```Authorization```** In addition to providing built-in authentication services, Laravel also provides a simple way to authorize user actions against a given resource.